Ukkurey (air base)

 Ukurey (also Komsomolsk and Areda) is an air base in Chitinskaja Oblast, Russia located 24 km southwest of Chernyshevsk.
 It is a medium-size base with 2 parallel taxiways, tarmacs, and 12 revetments.
-One anecdotal report suggests it serves Ilyushin Il-76 aircraft.
+From 1967-93, it hosted a Military Transport Aviation regiment, from 1989 with Ilyushin Il-76 aircraft.

 It was home to 193 Gv ORAP (193rd Guards Independent Reconnaissance Aviation Regiment) flying MiG-25RB, Yak-27, and Yak-28R aircraft in the 1980s.
 The regiment was disbanded in 1989.